-Disposition/ Criteria Successful WCSU Residents Needs Improvement 1 Developing 2 Target 3 Exemplary 4 Score/ Level Effectively community In Field Exemplars Proactively community Consistently solid Communications Makes only positive comments about classmates and faculty members Effectively communicates using professional language Field Exemplars Proactively communicates with all stakeholders Consistently solicits and uses input and feedback Communications are professional, positive, and maintain the best interests of students Relates teaching to real-world issues 4d.Exercise sound judgment and ethical professional behavior: Written communication InTASC 9(n) CAEP 1.4 In written communication, Resident always often uses unacceptable language for given situations, including but not limited to grammar, vocabulary, use of colloquial jargon; or at least once uses a term considered offensive by different cultures/beliefs.
-Resident is often not receptive to feedback or fails at attempts to improve.
+Disposition/ Criteria Successful WCSU Residents Needs Improvement 1 Developing 2 Target 3 Exemplary 4 Score/ Level In Class Exemplars Makes only positive comments about classmates and faculty members Effectively communicates using professional language In Field Exemplars Proactively communicates with all stakeholders Consistently solicits and uses input and feedback Communications are professional, positive, and maintain the best interests of students Relates teaching to real-world issues 4d.Exercise sound judgment and ethical professional behavior: Written communication InTASC 9(n) CAEP 1.4 In written communication, Resident always often uses unacceptable language for given situations, including but not limited to grammar, vocabulary, use of colloquial jargon; or at least once uses a term considered offensive by different cultures/beliefs.
+Resident is often not receptive to feedback or fails at attempts to improve .
 In written communication (formal and informal), Resident uses some unacceptable language for given situations, including but not limited to grammar, vocabulary, minimal uses of colloquial jargon, never using terms considered offensive by different cultures/beliefs.
 Resident is receptive to feedback but may need help and support to make improvements.
 In all written communication (formal and informal), Resident uses acceptable language for given situations, including but not limited to grammar, vocabulary, minimal uses of colloquial jargon, never using terms considered offensive by different cultures/beliefs.
 May be minor errors that are self-corrected.
 Resident is receptive to feedback and independently makes improvements.
 In all written communication (formal and informal), Resident consistently uses acceptable language for given situations, including but not limited to grammar, vocabulary, never using terms considered offensive by different cultures/beliefs.
 Resident makes no errors.
 In addition, Resident actively strives to foster a culture of sensitive written communication in his or her school or class and is involved in helping others improve written communication.
-In Class Exemplars
+In Class Exemplars Assignments are professional in appearance using appropriate style guidelines Seeks source material beyond those assigned Takes initiative to address suggestions.
+In Field Exemplars Collects and uses data from multiple sources Proactively communicates with all stakeholders Consistently solicits and uses input and feedback Communications are professional, positive, and maintain the best interests of students